jbuerkle/WoWsRibbonBingo/README.md

 - Fireproof: 50 points
 - Unsinkable: 50 points
 - Dreadnought: 50 points
-- Combat Scout: 70 points + 60% bonus points for all 'Spotted' ribbons
+- Combat Scout: 30 points + 60% bonus points for all 'Spotted' ribbons
-- Confederate: 100 points
+- Confederate: 150 points
-- High Caliber: 100 points
+- High Caliber: 150 points
-- Kraken Unleashed: 100 points
+- Kraken Unleashed: 30 points + 20% bonus points for all 'Destroyed' ribbons
 - Solo Warrior: 300 points
-- Witherer: 40 points + 20% bonus points for all 'Set on fire' ribbons + 10% bonus points for all 'Caused flooding' ribbons
+- Witherer: 30 points + 30% bonus points for all 'Set on fire' ribbons + 30% bonus points for all 'Caused flooding' ribbons

 Note: Bonus points for the same ribbon stack additively, **not** multiplicatively.